MaPPmath/mappmath.github.io/pages/about/branding.md

-The first usage of any of our programs should be preceded by **Mathematical Puzzle Programs** or **MaPP** to clearly associate the program with our organization, but avoid letter soup such as "MaPP HSC17" unless used in a hashtag.
+The first usage of any of our programs should be preceded by **Mathematical Puzzle Programs** or **MaPP** to clearly associate the program with our organization, but avoid letter soup such as "MaPP HSC17".
 Here are some variations of how to refer to High School Challenge '17 when run at the University of South Alabama.

+- Mathematical Puzzle Programs' High School Challenge '17
 - MaPP High School Challenge '17 at the University of South Alabama
 - HSC17, presented by South
-- #MaPPHSC17atSouth
+- #HSC17atSouth

 In particular, do **not** use variations of "MaPP Challenge", since this phrasing does not clearly designate either our high school or